 If you spend time barefoot in the gym locker room or shower, you may develop toenail fungus that affects the health of your nails.
 At Los Angeles Institute of Foot and Ankle Surgery, the podiatrists offer customized treatment plans to destroy toenail fungus and prevent permanent nail damage.
 They use topical treatments, antifungal medications, and minimally invasive surgery to restore your nail health and offer resources to prevent recurrent infections.
-Call the office in Santa Clarita, Burbank, or Northridge, California, to schedule a consultation for toenail fungus or book an appointment online today!
+Call the office in Santa Clarita, Burbank, or Northridge, California, to schedule a consultation for toenail fungus or book an appointment online today!request an appointment

 Toenail fungus is an infection that develops when fungi enter your nails.
 You can pick up a fungal infection if you walk barefoot in damp, public spaces like locker room showers or the community pool.

 Toenail fungus can also spread to your nails through physical contact with an infected person or objects like nail clippers.

 While anyone can develop a toenail fungus infection, your risk may increase due to:

 - History of athlete’s foot

 If left untreated, toenail fungus can spread to other areas of your body and to other people.
 Your infection can also worsen and cause complications, especially if you have diabetes or an immune system disorder.